 Step 2: Learn From Similar Listings

-Wikidata is just one of many structured data projects; there's also countless other databases exist, and can be cited as sources in your Wikidata entry.
-Additionally, every category of item (for example, companies, musicians, or politicians) seems to have its own unique set of databases built around them, and this can provide a lot of inspiration as you flesk our your entry.
+Wikidata is just one of many structured data projects; there are also countless other databases that exist, and can be cited as sources in your Wikidata entry.
+Additionally, every category of item (for example, companies, musicians, or politicians) seems to have its own unique set of databases built around them, and this can provide a lot of inspiration as you flesh our your entry.
 I also keep a list of high-quality Wikidata articles I like to reference when I'm building new ones to use for inspiration.